 What’s the Current Scenario?

 Up until now, pubs, hotels, restaurants, and clubs in Delhi could not apply for a microbrewery license.
 Hence, they were not able to brew beer for commercial consumption.
 And, Delhiites had to travel to nearby cities in the extended NCR like Gurgaon to taste exotic lagers, IPAs, and other craft beer concoctions.

 The Delhi governing authority made changes to the microbrewery permissions in September of last year.
-This was pending for approval by the centre, and now the central government has finally approved it, allowing microbreweries to be set up in the capital city for the first time.
+This was pending for approval by the center, and now the central government has finally approved it, allowing microbreweries to be set up in the capital city for the first time.

 The Long Struggle for Microbreweries in Delhi

 The DDA (Delhi Development Authority) had invited public opinions, suggestions, and objections last September for modifications and changes to the Master Plan for Delhi for 2021.
 One proposal was to allow setting up microbreweries within the city limit.

 This proposal was received during the DDA meeting lead by LG Anil Baijal on 7th September 2018.
 Objections and other suggestions were subsequently discussed on the DDA meeting held on 28th November 2018.

 Back in 2015, the Delhi government has cleared a proposal for setting up microbreweries in the city.
 But, the proposal could not proceed further, since brewing was included in the list of prohibited industries under the Delhi Master Plan.

 Following the modifications to the master plan, the DDA has finally given the nod to microbreweries in the city.